How Much Do Oboe Lessons Cost?

 Oboe Teacher Level

-For the best learning experience, look for a oboe teacher with at least a Bachelor’s degree in oboe performance.
-Lessons with these instructors typically range from $50 to $70 per hour, while those with a Master’s or Doctorate often charge around $80 per hour.
+For the best experience, look for an oboe teacher with at least a bachelor’s degree in oboe performance.
+These teachers usually charge $60 to $70 per hour, and those with a master’s or doctorate may charge around $80 per hour.

 In-person vs Online Lessons